ZiweiXU/ssh-gpu-report/README.md

 2. Useful information: remaining memory, utility (%), power, cpu load, and user list
 3. Fast query: queries are spawned as batches of parallel jobs (useful for a large pool)
 4. Filter and highlight GPU by remaining memory
-5. Feedbacks for failed cases
+5. Feedback for failed cases

 ## What's in the report